danericp/osint-tree/README.md

 A keyword-based search for referencing your favorite OSINT tools.
 No more bookmarks.
 No more cheatsheets!

 # Disclaimer
-This tool is originally created for personal use.
-I am still having problems regarding categorization and definition, as it is impossible to obtain timeline information of everything listed.
+This tool was originally created for personal use.
+Categorization and definition of each tools still need a lot of work.